dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 **_But what is this useful for?_**

-This allow to access a remote network.
+This allows to access a remote network.
 As well as for enterprises as for home use.

 ## Requirements

-* A GNU / Linux computer
+* A `GNU / Linux` computer
-* A client (could be a Microsoft Windows laptop, smartphone...)
+* A client (could be a `Microsoft Windows` laptop, `Android` smartphone...)

-The server will be a Raspberry PI OS (Debian based).
+The server will be a `Raspberry PI` OS (`Debian GNU / Linux` based).

-The client will be a Windows 10 laptop connected through Wi-Fi network.
+The client will be a `Windows 10` laptop connected through Wi-Fi network.
 However, for the tests to work, I shared my internet with a hotspot through mobile data.

 ## Server Setup